How to concatenate two/multiple columns of Pandas DataFrame? You can use various methods, including the +

 operator and several Pandas functions.
 This operation is often performed in data manipulation and analysis to merge or combine information from two different columns into a single column.

-If you are in a hurry, below are some quick examples of how to concatenate two columns of text in Pandas DataFrame.
+Following are quick examples of concatenating two columns in DataFrame.

 # Example 1: Using + operator to combine two columns